 Technically, there’s about 47 unique brushes in here: they come in blue/red colored, white/black outlined, and plain white for different effects.

 Unlike 88 Paths Expansion for Wonderdraft, which is all texture based brushes, these brushes are “shaped” elements with no significant texture.
 Paths, roads, and ribbons in this path include ruins, ruined walls with towers, railway, modern roads with ribbon paint, arrows, and more.
 I’m most excited about the rubble brushes, which will enable you to draw ruins with the path tool.
 Everything (except for the 2022 Gritty Bonus update) is shown in the example images, in a couple of different Wonderdraft default skins.

-In order to have these paths show up in Wonderdraft you must place the PNGs under “assets/(name of asset pack)/textures/paths”.
-On a Windows 10 machine you will find this in C/Users/(user)/AppData/Roaming/Wonderdraft/assets/(name of asset pack)/textures/paths.
+On a Windows 10 machine you will place the path PNGs in C/Users/(user)/AppData/Roaming/Wonderdraft/assets/(name of asset pack)/textures/paths.
 AppData is a hidden folder.
 You will need to activate hidden folders to access it.
 I have included the folder structure, so all you have to do is place it in Assets and unzip.

 Specific instructions for installing Wonderdraft assets on other operating systems, or if you need further assistance, can be found at this link in the Wonderdraft subreddit.